Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 37:01

-You get in your car, you drive down the road and you see a bicyclist in front of you and all of a sudden something happens and the bi bicyclist goes down and you know, the, the the figure, the bicyclist, the rider is right there in the lane of traffic and you can choose to swerve left.
-Cause if you keep going, you'll, you'll kill them, right?
+You get in your car, you drive down the road and you see a bicyclist in front of you and all of a sudden something happens and the bicyclist goes down and the figure, the bicyclist, the rider is right there in the lane of traffic and you can choose to swerve left.
+Cause if you keep going, you'll kill them.
 Ok.
 You'll just run them right over.
 You're traveling fast enough.
 If you swerve left though, there is a strong chance you'll create a five car pile up, which potentially could be fatal.
 You can't tell what's your choice.
 This is known as the trolley problem.
-By the way,

 Kadi Grigg 37:40